selectel/go-selvpcclient/README.md

 Package go-selvpcclient provides a Go library to work with the Selectel VPC API.

-The API documentation is available at [knowledge base](https://kb.selectel.com/24381383.html).
 The Go library documentation is available at [godoc.org](https://godoc.org/github.com/selectel/go-selvpcclient/selvpc).

+The API usage examples are available at [knowledge base](https://kb.selectel.com/24381383.html).
+API documentation is also available at the [VPC page](https://my.selectel.ru/vpc/docs) (if you've created an account on the [registration page](https://my.selectel.ru/registration)).

 ## Getting started